kenojiri/docker-cf-jumpbox/README.md

-# jumpbox in a Docker container for Cloud Foundry
+# jumpbox on Docker for Cloud Foundry

 inspired by [jumpbox-boshrelease](https://github.com/cloudfoundry-community/jumpbox-boshrelease).